 CAPTCHA is an acronym for "completely automated public Turing test to tell computers and humans apart."

 Categories are used to organize posts under a particular topic.
 Categories can be helpful in displaying archived posts as well as filtering in Typepad.
 Learn more.

 CSS is an acronym for Cascading Style Sheet, the language used to define the style of your blog's template.
 This can include font types, colors for elements like the background of the page and links, and so on.

 The File Manager is a tool that allows you to upload new files and manage existing files in your account.
-You can find more information on this under Using the File Manager.
+Learn more.

 Guest Authors are users that are invited by a blog owner to post on their blog.
 They can post drafts for review and posts that will be published to the blog without the site owner's review.
 Guest Authors only have access to their own posts.
 Learn more.

 HTML stands for HyperText Markup Language and is a computer language used to format content.
-With Typepad, you can use HTML in your blog posts and in the blog's sidebar.

 The Insert File icon on the Post page toolbar allows you to upload a file to your account and automatically insert a text link to the file in your post.
-You can find more information about this in Inserting a File.
+Learn more.

 The Insert Image icon on the Post page toolbar allows you to upload an image to your account and place the image in your post.
 Learn more.

 Junior Authors are users that are invited by a blog owner to post on their blog as additional authors.
 Junior Authors are able to create new posts which are saved as drafts.
 Blog owners need to approve posts written by Junior Authors before the post can be published to the blog.
-You can find more information on this under Blog Settings: Authors.
+Learn more.